-Invest District funds and funds managed by the District on behalf of its Joint Powers Authorities (JPAs) in compliance with investment criteria for safety, liquidity, yield and diversity_diversification as set forth herein.
-Investments shall be in securities with a range of maturities to provide adequate security and liquidity to pay demands when due a high rate of return on investments while providing-adequate security and liquidity to pay demands when due a high rate of return on investments.
+Invest District funds and funds managed by the District on behalf of its Joint Powers Authorities (JPAs) in compliance with investment criteria for safety, liquidity, yield and diversity diversification as set forth herein.
+Investments shall be in securities with a range of maturities to provide adequate security and liquidity to pay demands when due a high rate of return on investments while providing adequate security and liquidity to pay demands when due a high rate of return on investments.

-Authority Section 53600 et. seq. of the California Government Code (Code), and Article 7 in Chapter 6 of the Municipal Utility District Act (M.U.D.
+Section 53600 et. seq. of the California Government Code (Code), and Article 7 in Chapter 6 of the Municipal Utility District Act (M.U.D.
 Act) govern the investment of idle monies of the District.
 Section 53635 of the Code defines how investments are to be handled for Joint Powers Authorities.

-Delegation of Authority The authority and responsibility to invest idle monies of the District is delegated to the Director of Finance as the Treasurer.
-No Bond Proceeds The investment of bond proceeds is specifically defined in individual bond indenture documents and is not included in this policy.
-Ethics and Conflicts of Interest Officers and employees involved in the investment process shall: refrain from personal business activity that could conflict with proper execution of the District's investment program, or which could impair their ability to make impartial investment decisions on behalf of the District. disclose any material financial interest in financial institutions that conduct business with the District, disclose material personal financial/investments that are related to or could reasonably be affected by the performance of the District's investments. refrain from undertaking any personal investment transactions with the same individual with whom business is conducted on behalf of the District's investments, and comply with the District's Conflict of Interest Code, as required.
+The authority and responsibility to invest idle monies of the District is delegated to the Director of Finance as the Treasurer.

+The investment of bond proceeds is specifically defined in individual bond indenture documents and is not included in this policy.

+- refrain from personal business activity that could conflict with proper execution of the District's investment program, or which could impair their ability to make impartial investment decisions on behalf of the District. - disclose any material financial interest in financial institutions that conduct business with the District, - disclose material personal financial/investments that are related to or could reasonably be affected by the performance of the District's investments, - refrain from undertaking any personal investment transactions with the same individual with whom business is conducted on behalf of the District's investments, and - comply with the District's Conflict of Interest Code, as required.